 Please allow 4-6 weeks to hear back from your prospective program.
 If six weeks have passed, feel free to email the coordinator of your program to follow up with your application.
 For Sophia applicants, the acceptance process takes a lot longer than other programs because the start of their semester isn’t until April for Spring and November for Fall.

 If you are not accepted into the program of your choice, you may have another shot with another program if their deadline is much later.
 Consult a study abroad adviser if you find yourself in this situation.

-- Waiver of Liability Form
+- Waiver of Liability form

 Other resources include websites and organizations that provide information on student airfare, transportation, museum and accommodation discounts; reviews on nightlife, cuisine, and festivals; insider tips on jet lag, cultural adjustment, and cultural sensitivity.
 Feel free to ask us for specific referrals.

-Important topics will include registration at USF before and after studying abroad, transferring courses and credits, transcripts, housing upon return, academics abroad, travel preparation and documents, safety & health abroad, cultural competence, and more.
+The pre-departure meeting will discuss important topics such as registration at USF before and after studying abroad, transferring courses and credits, transcripts, housing upon return, academics abroad, travel preparation and documents, safety & health abroad, cultural competence, and more.
 Visa workshops will also be announced during this meeting.

 You will also meet your study abroad program cohort, study abroad alumni, and international exchange students.

 An outline of the Pre-Departure Handbook will be provided via email.
 You are encouraged to download and read the online Handbook before the pre-departure meeting and share it with your family.
 This will be shared at the meeting.